loisch22/places-you-been/readme.md

 ## Known Bugs

-_There are no known buggs at this time._
+_There are no known bugs at this time._

 ## Support and contact details